pektin/jam/compiler/lekvar/README.md

 ### Abstract Base Classes

-These are used as the base for all other structures in lekvar.
+These are used as the base for all other structures in Lekvar.

 #### Objects

-In terms of lekvar, every object has a type.
+In terms of Lekvar, every object has a type.
 An object is seen as a single value to be used in any context where a value is appropriate.
 An object functions as an abstract base for other language elements.

 #### Scopes